heraldofortuna/ripley-challenge-app/README.md

 - Honestly, I managed to finish all the application requirements except one: Filtered by backend.
 I feel like I lacked time and knowledge about backend.

 - The application is responsive.

-- I had a problem this year-end holiday so I was 2 whole days late.
-I sincerely hope that there is still time to deliver the project and you can review it.

 [Go up](#reto-de-ripley)